|For Users of Zoom, Skype, Cisco Webex, Google Hangouts, Google Meet, GoTo Meeting, Facebook Messenger Rooms, Microsoft Teams...|

 For comparison, a 1080 webcam creates images with a much smaller number of pixels compared with those created from a typical digital still image camera.
 A 1080 webcam creates an image that has about two million pixels in it (1,920 x 1,080).
 Worse, a 720 webcam produces an image with less than half that (1,280 x 720).
 A 24 megapixel digital still camera produces a 24 million pixel image (6000 x 4000), about twelve times as many pixels as those in an image created by a 1080 webcam.
-Another advantage of still image cameras is that their image sensors may be larger and therefore create superior images because of their larger size - but a discussion of image sensor size is beyond the scope of this article.
+Another advantage of still image cameras is that their image sensors may be larger and therefore create superior images because of their larger size - a discussion of image sensor size is beyond the scope of this article.

 - Use the Windows 10 "Camera" application to easily switch between cameras to compare them (i.e. a laptop's built-in webcam versus an external webcam).
 Maximize the size of the Camera application window size to make it easier to evaluate a webcam's image.
 This is also an easy way to focus cameras that are manually focused.

-- See below for specific webcam buying recommendations and for suggestions regarding Webcam Placement (further below) in your home setup.
+- See below for specific webcam buying recommendations and for suggestions regarding webcam placement (further below) in your home setup.

-|1080 webcam||Small section of the 1080 webcam image to the left.|
+|1080 webcam||Small section of 1080 webcam image to the left.|

-|1080 webcam||Small section of 1080 webcam image to the left, not easy to read.|
+|720 webcam||Small section of 720 webcam image to the left - not as sharp as a 1080 webcam.|

 |For comparison, below are similar images from a 24 megapixel digital camera.|

 |It can be very "interesting" to compare a laptop's built-in webcam to an external one.
-Below is an example from a current model high-end laptop's 720 webcam and an external 1080 webcam.
+Below is an example from a current model high-end laptop's 720 webcam (left) and an external 1080 webcam (right).
 The set-up is otherwise identical between the two images.
 I think it is obvious which one is better.|

 |"NoseCam"||Eye level||Too high|